Our programs and priorities

 We have an important role in facilitating, linking, and co-designing activities with health and social care partners to improve the prevention and management of chronic conditions.

-One in five residents in South Eastern NSW is aged 65 years and older.
+One in five residents in South Eastern NSW is aged over 65 years.
 We have developed healthy ageing initiatives to support the health and wellbeing of older Australians.

 Our vision is that older people in South Eastern NSW have the supports they need to live longer and live well.